Cognitics/gpkg-arna/README.md

 This was our very first Android application ever.
 The code is still a bit messy, and there is some functionality that we started that has not yet been completed.

+In our app, the route is displayed as a line between the current position and the next waypoint on the route (or the next *vertex* on the *linestring*).
+The nearest CNPs to the next waypoint is displayed as a black and white marker, and any related photo for that CNP is automatically displayed on the screen.
+POI features are indicated with a pink marker.
+If a POI feature has a *name* attribute, that name will be displayed under the marker.

+Hopefully everything works as expected, and we hope you enjoy using our app!

+Please email me at kbentley@cognitics.net if you have any questions or comments.

 # How to Use
  - You can change some settings by clicking on the wrench in the bottom left of the screen.